HewlettPackard/hpe-sd-cloud/kubernetes/helm/charts/README.md

 You can find more information about tuning SD Helm chart resource parameters in the [Resources](../../docs/Resources.md) doc.

-The sd-ui pod needs a CouchDB instance in order to store session's data and work properly, this DB information must persist in the case of CoachDB pod restarts.
+The sd-ui pod needs a CouchDB instance in order to store session's data and work properly, this DB information must persist in the case of CouchDB pod restarts.
 Therefore a persistent storage would be used via a PVC object that CouchDB pod provides.
 The following parameters are available in the Helm chart during the installation of SD:

 - `couchdb.persistentVolume.storageClass`: name of the storageClass that will provide the storage, if parameter is omitted the PVs available in the storageClass by default will be used.
 - `couchdb.persistentVolume.size`: the size of the persistent volume to attach, 10Gi by default.
 Check your SD installation manual for the recommended size.